Sundrum Castle: 14th to 19th century

 The name Sundrum is thought to come from the word "sonndruim", meaning "ridge of trees".
 The tower was at a time thought to have Pictish origins, and Robert Burns had referred to Sundrum as "an ancient Pict-built mansion" in his poem "The Vision" in 1785.
 However, according to historian A. H. Millar, "this legend rests upon no reasonable foundation".

 The original castle was commissioned in the late 14th century by Sir Duncan Wallace, the Sheriff of Ayr, son of Sir Robert Wallace and a relative of William Wallace.
 The castle was built on land gifted to Sir Duncan by King David II in 1370 and was a rectangular tower.
-Sir Duncan was married to Eleanor de Brus (now translated as Bruce), Countess of Carrick, but died without a male heir.
+Sir Duncan was married to Eleanor de Brus (now translated as Bruce), but died without a male heir.
+This theory attempting to link William Wallace to royal blood is debated among historians, and with no surviving charter, no papal dispensation, and no legal record of Eleanor de Brus re-marrying, is likely more Braveheart than Annal.

 The great hall of the castle was used for official business, whilst the floor above it was used as a private living space.
 The Wallaces of Sundrum were in possession of Caprington Castle from the late 14th century to 1400, when a daughter of Sir Duncan married and it passed to the Cunninghams.
 By the end of the 14th century, Sir Alan de Cathcart took possession of the castle, with the consent of King Robert II of Scotland.
 Sir Alan was the son of Sir Duncan's sister.
 Sir Alan had earlier (around 1330) went with James Douglas, Lord of Douglas in an attempt to carry the heart of Robert the Bruce on a crusade, before it was eventually believed to be buried at Melrose Abbey.